 Knit fabric – use 100% silk jersey or organic cotton (if you can’t find 100% silk jersey)The underwear MUST be comfortable for the skin.
 Not many fabric stores sell 100% silk jerseys.
 I found it online in this store moodfabric.com.
 It’s a bit pricey but the fabric is gorgeous and feels super soft next to the skin.

 Elastic trims – use picot edge elastic or stretchy narrow lace (for the leg openings) and wide elastic for the waistband.

 Picot edge elastic is a very soft and thin elastic specially made for underwear.
 It’s usually 4-7 mm wide and comfortable for the skin.
 It has one decorative picot edge (that’s going to be visible on the right side of the garment) and one straight edge (for easy stitching).

 How do you measure the elastic you need for the project?

 I just check the length against my body: I wrap the elastic around my hips (or waist) and my leg (exactly around areas of the body where it will go) and try to see at what length I would be more comfortable so the panties stay put but don’t make an indentation in my skin.

 Some types of elastic are quite hard and you will need to stretch it less but the picot edge elastic for underwear is soft and thin so I tend to stretch it more.

-But be careful and don’t overstretch it also – the rule of thumb is to cut the elastic so it’s only 1 or 2 inches shorter than your not stretch measurements.
+But be careful and don’t overstretch it also – the rule of thumb is to cut the elastic so it’s only 1 or 2 inches shorter than you do not stretch measurements.
 If you make it tighter you may end up with very uncomfortable panties.
-But also add some seam allowances to the elastic (about 1cm (38”) on each side).
+But also add some seam allowances to the elastic (about 1cm or 3/8” on each side).